chemfiles/chemfiles/README.md

 [issue]: https://github.com/chemfiles/chemfiles/issues/new

-## Compilers, architecture and OS support

-New changes are automatically tested at every change on the following platforms:

-- Linux (64 & 32 bit)
-    - GCC 4.8.5
-    - Clang 3.6
-- OS X (64 bit)
-    - GCC 6.0
-    - Clang 3.5
-- Windows (32 & 64 bit)
-    - Visual Studio 2015
-    - MinGW64 with GCC 5.3

-Chemfiles is known to also work with the Intel compilers on both OS X and Linux.
-If you manage to build Chemfiles on any other OS/compiler/architecture combination, please let us know so that we can add it to this list.

 ## High quality

 The quality of a project can be defined in various ways.
 Here is what we mean